phan/phan/README.md

 ## More on phpdoc types

 All the [phpdoc][doctypes] types listed on that page should work with one exception.
-It says that `(int|string)[]` would indicate an array of ints or strings.
-For phan, the syntax for that would be `int[]|string[]` simply because it is much easier to implement and I tend to think it is more consistent with the rest of the phpdoc typing too.
+It says that `(int|string)[]` would indicate an array of ints or strings. phan doesn't support a mixed-type constraint like that.
+You can say `int[]|string[]` meaning that the array has to contain either all ints or all strings, but if you have mixed types, just use `array`.

 That means you can do: